Research

 Labor market remains healthy

 Although job growth was uneven in recent months, employers continued to expand payrolls at a moderate pace.
-The economy added an average of 237,000 jobs during the last 3 months, which represented the strongest 3-month moving average in nearly 2 years.
+The economy added an average of 200,000 jobs during the last 3 months, which is slightly above the average monthly pace of job growth during 2025.

 Wage growth is slowing

-Although job growth remains solid, wage gains are down from their strong pandemic-era growth rates.
-Average hourly earnings of private sector employees increased 4.1% between January 2024 and January 2025.
+Although job growth remains positive, wage gains are down from their strong pandemic-era growth rates.
+Average hourly earnings of private sector employees increased 4.0% between February 2024 and February 2025.
 That was nearly 2 percentage points below the strong gains posted during 2022, but still remained above the 3.3% average gain during 2019.

 Savings rate dipped below pre-pandemic levels